What Is Plastic Injection Molding?

 (F) = Flow Rate (in3/min)

-• Optimize the holding time by conducting gate seal or gate freeze studies
+- Optimize the holding time by conducting gate seal or gate-freeze studies.

-• Conduct a cooling time study to optimize the cooling time for an injection molded part
+- Conduct a cooling time study to optimize the cooling time for an injection-molded part.

-• Perform viscosity curves to determine injection speeds
+- Perform viscosity curves to determine injection speeds.

-• Vary the melt temperatures and holding pressures to optimize the process window
+- Vary the melt temperatures and holding pressures to optimize the process window.

-Equipment for Plastic Injection Molding
+What Equipment is used in the Plastic Injection Molding Process?

-Plastic injection molding machines – called presses – consist of a material hopper, a screw-type plunger and a heating unit.
+Plastic injection molding machines – called presses – consist of a material hopper, a screw-type plunger, and a heating unit.
 Presses clamp the mold to the platen of the machine, where plastic is injected through an orifice to create the finished plastic injection-molded piece.

 Injection Molds: Aluminum vs. Steel